RichardAsencio/Learn-To-Build-A-Professional-Website-JHudgens/README.md

 3. You can also take a look at my notes [here](Notes.md).

-4. Once built I want to try this on GitHub pages to see how how responsive it is

-4. I want to build a  portfolio page like this for
+4. To see my mock-up portfolio website just like the tutorial click [here](https://richardasencio.github.io/Learn-To-Build-A-Professional-Website-JHudgens/index.html)